bitofmind/swift-model/README.md

 }
 ```

 > Note, that your model types is required to be a struct, even though its behavior is more like a reference type such as class.
-This is required to unlock some of the powerful state update tracking that is used in testing and debugging as well as to avoid issues with retain cycles that are so common with reference types.
+This is required to unlock some of the powerful state update tracking that is used in testing and debugging as well as to avoid issues with retain cycles that are common with reference types.

 ### Composition